bernhardAxonIvy/doc/source/designer-guide/user-interface/web-page/index.rst

 You can define the Web Page that should be displayed by using one of the following three methods:

 1. Enter the path to an existing page by hand.
-Specify either a CMS path (e.g. ``/HtmlPages/myPage``) that points to a content object or give a path to a web content file (e.g. ``commonPages/infoPage.html``) instead.
+Specify a path to a web content file (e.g. ``commonPages/infoPage.html``).

-   Note that content object paths do not have a file extension, but web content paths do.
    Web content paths are always specified relative to the ``webContent`` folder of the current project.

    If you enter a path to a non-existing web content resource, then